 pluck. productions in association with Park Theatre present the World Premiere of

+Alkaline is a play about faith, friendship and fear.
+A play about change, painful endings and new beginnings.
 Where does our duty lie?
 And do we ever dare to be different?

 Alkaline is an all round thought provoking, relevant and intense piece. ★★★★★ Fairy Powered Productions

 'It's brilliantly written, wonderfully staged and expertly acted throughout.' ★★★★ London Culture Blog